orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 counterStream:   ---1----2--3----4------5-->
 ```

-In Reactive World streams are called **Observables**, represented by a timeline with ongoing event in time order.
+In Reactive World streams are called **Observables**, represented by a timeline with ongoing events in chronological order.
-Every Observable is **immutable**, which means that each stream composition will create completely new Observable.
+Every Observable is **immutable**, which means that each stream composition will create a completely new Observable.

-Reactive Programming(RP) introduce a whole new paradigm in development for reactive applications.
+Reactive Programming(RP) introduced a whole new paradigm in development for reactive applications.
-Mobile apps today are highly interactive with UI events related to data flow in the back.
+Mobile apps today are highly interactive with UI events related to the flow of data from the back-end.
-No screen transition are made but user can see search result while typing in search bar, or pull down for instant refresh, etc.
+No screen transitions are made but a user can see search results while typing in search bar, or pull down for instant refresh, etc.

 # Implementing a "Who to follow" suggestions box
-Let's dive into real-world example.
+Let's dive into a real-world example.
 This is Twitter's UI element that suggests other accounts you may want to follow

 ![Who To Follow](https://camo.githubusercontent.com/81e5d63c69768e1b04447d2e246f47540dd83fbd/687474703a2f2f692e696d6775722e636f6d2f65416c4e62306a2e706e67)

-I am going to implement core features below
+I am going to the implement core features below
 * On startup, load accounts data from the API and display 3 suggestions
 * On tapping "Refresh", load 3 other account suggestions into the 3 rows
 * On tapping 'x' button on an account row, clear only that current account and display another
 * Each row displays the account's avatar and their name.

-Because Twitter don't provide its API to unauthorized public, I will use Github API instead.
+Because Twitter doesn't provide its API for unauthorized public use, I will use Github's API instead.
 There's a [Github API](https://developer.github.com/v3/users/#get-all-users) for getting users with a `since` offset parameter.
 You can check the working code by cloning this repo.

 # Request and Response
-Let's will start with the easiest feature: "On startup, load accounts data from the API and display 3 suggestions".
-This is simply about
+Let's start with the easiest feature: "On startup, load accounts data from the API and display 3 suggestions".
+This is simply:

 1. Doing a request
 2. Getting response
 3. Rendering response data to UITableView

 Doing a request is the most basic part in this project.
-We already know great library for request such as Alamofire, but let's think in Rx first.
+We already know some great libraries for requests, such as Alamofire, but let's think in Rx first.
 Consider that request's URL is a string, in this case `https://api.github.com/users`, then we can create our very first *Observable object*: `Observable<String>`
 ```Swift
 let requestStream: Observable<String> = Observable.just("https://api.github.com/users")